awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-indexing.md

 ### Java<a name="es-indexing-programmatic-java"></a>

-This first example uses the [Elasticsearch Java REST Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/index.html), which you must [configure as a dependency](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/_maven_repository.html)\.
+This first example uses the [Elasticsearch low\-level Java REST Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/index.html), which you must [configure as a dependency](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/_maven_repository.html)\.
 The request is unauthenticated and relies on an IP\-based access policy\.
 You must provide a value for `host`:

 ```
 import java.io.IOException;